datazip-inc/olake/writers/iceberg/README.md

 - `bucket[N]`: Hash the value into N buckets (for high-cardinality fields)
 - `truncate[N]`: Truncate the string to N characters (for string fields)

-### Using Default Values
+### Handling Missing Partition Fields

-When a partition field is missing from a record, the writer will:
+When a partition field is missing from a record, the writer will automatically set the field to `nil`, which Iceberg treats as a null value.
+This ensures that records with missing partition fields can still be processed correctly.
-1. Use the specified default value if one is provided
-2. Return an error if no default value is specified

-Default values are useful for handling missing data or ensuring backward compatibility when adding new partition fields.

 ### Example Usage